Recognition of same-sex unions in Namibia: Chairperson of the Immigration Selection Board v Frank and Another

-In the late 90s, Elizabeth Khaxas and her German partner Erna Elizabeth Frank sued to have their lesbian relationship recognised.
+In the late 1990s, Elizabeth Khaxas and her German partner Erna Elizabeth Frank sued to have their lesbian relationship recognised in Namibia.
 Namibian law grants residency and citizenship to foreign nationals who marry Namibian citizens.
 However, as the couple's same-sex relationship was not recognised by law, Frank could not obtain permanent residency or citizenship.
 She applied for a permanent residence permit with the Immigration Selection Board twice, in 1996 and 1997.
 The Board rejected the application both times.
 The High Court ruled in favor of the couple in 1998, directing the Board to issue a residence permit to Frank.
 The Board appealed the decision to the Supreme Court.
 In Chairperson of the Immigration Selection Board v Frank and Another on 5 March 2001, the Supreme Court held that:

 While the court ruled that Frank should be granted a permanent residence permit, which she received a year later, it did not rule in favour of recognising same-sex relationships by law.

-Digashu v GRN & Seiler-Lilles v GRN
+Digashu v GRN and Seiler-Lilles v GRN

+Proceedings and ruling

-In December 2017, Johann Potgieter and his South African husband Daniel Digashu filed a lawsuit in the High Court, Digashu v Government of the Republic of Namibia, to have their marriage recognised in Namibia.
-The couple had married in South Africa in 2015, but Digashu is not recognised by the Namibian Government as Potgieter's spouse, causing several legal and bureaucratic problems as he cannot receive permanent residency or citizenship, as is granted to married opposite-sex partners.
+In December 2017, Johann Potgieter and his South African husband Matsobane Daniel Digashu filed a lawsuit in the High Court, Digashu v Government of the Republic of Namibia, to have their marriage recognised in Namibia.
+The couple had married in South Africa in 2015, but Digashu was not recognised as Potgieter's spouse by the Namibian Government, causing several legal and bureaucratic problems as he could not receive permanent residency or citizenship, as is granted to married opposite-sex partners.
 In January 2018, officials granted the couple's application to allow Digashu and their son to enter Namibia, as the High Court continued to review their case.
-Another case, Seiler-Lilles v Government of the Republic of Namibia, was filed in 2018 by Anette Seiler-Liles and her German wife Anita Seiler-Lilles, who have been together since 1998.
-The couple argues that their 2017 German marriage should be recognized in Namibia.
+Another case, Seiler-Lilles v Government of the Republic of Namibia, was filed in 2018 by Anette Seiler-Liles and her German wife Anita Seiler-Lilles, together since 1988.
+The couple argued that their 2017 German marriage should be recognized in Namibia.